tongzhangice/FELIX-S/README.md

-# FELIX-S-FO
+# FELIX-S-FO (the model name will be updated soon...)
-full Stokes ice sheet model
+A full Stokes and higher-order ice sheet model

 # A brief tutorial of FELIX-S
 All files are included in the folder "FELIXS".
 The "$dir" below refers to the directory of your "FELIXS" folder.